 BOAT TRIP ON THE RUPUNUNI RIVER

-Another unmissable activity to do is taking a boat trip on the Rupununi River.
+Another of the unmissable tourist attractions in Guyana is taking a boat trip on the Rupununi River.

 It’s such a beautiful experience as you’ll be able to spot wildlife in abundance such as Giant Otters, Jabirus, Bat Falcons, King Vulture, Howler Monkeys, and White-necked Jacobins.